by Dr. Bill Rawls

 When functioning correctly, the cells that line the intestines, called the mucosa, are linked securely together with tight junction proteins that create a barrier and regulate the substances that pass into your bloodstream.
 Vital nutrients are let through; foreign substances such as toxins, microbes, and certain food components are mostly kept out.
 Those that do slip through are swiftly tagged by the immune system with antibodies to signal white blood cells to get rid of them.

-But if an irregularity occurs in the mucosal cells and the integrity of the protective barrier weakens, gaps and holes may develop, increasing intestinal permeability, according to a study in the journal Frontiers in Immunology.
+But if an irregularity occurs in the mucosal cells, and the integrity of the protective barrier weakens, gaps and holes may develop, increasing intestinal permeability.
 Once the intestinal lining has been compromised, undigested foreign proteins, including food components not broken down by normal digestion, “leak” into the bloodstream in high concentrations.
 This is what’s commonly referred to as leaky gut.

 These foreign substances overwhelm the immune system and create an inflammatory response that leads to problems in the digestive tract and throughout the entire body.
 Ultimately, a leaky gut has the potential to affect more than your bowels – it can set the stage for a long list of systemic problems.